-The following Beach Management Funding Assistance program documents are available for download.
-Generally, the past five years of documents are available.
-For previous years or for a document not seen here, contact email@example.com.
+The Beach Management Funding Assistance program maintains reports and documents that are available for download.
+For inquiries or to obtain documents from previous years, contact Beaches_Funding@FloridaDEP.gov.

 Statewide Strategic Beach Management Plan

-In Fiscal Year 1998-99, the department initiated long-range budget planning in order to move away from beach management focused on local short-term needs.
-The department is currently assisting local governments in developing their Long Range Beach Management Plans.
-Once developed, these plans will emphasize a regional approach to beach management that will encourage coordination among local governments, lower costs, and provide long-term solutions to beach erosion.
-The long-range planning time is 10 years.
+During Fiscal Year 1998-99, the Department initiated long-range budget planning in order to develop beach management strategies beyond localized, short-term needs.
+The Department assists local governments in developing their Long-Range Beach Management Plans.
+Once developed, these plans emphasize a regional approach to beach management that encourages coordination among local governments, reduces costs, and provides long-term solutions to beach erosion.
+The time frame for long-range planning is 10 years.

-The Fixed Capital Outlay Local Government Funding Request is a prioritized list of beach erosion control projects developed annually based on funding requests submitted by local sponsoring governments.
-The document is organized in two sections: “Beach Restoration and Nourishment Projects” and “Inlet Sand Bypassing/Inlet Management Plan Implementation Projects.”
-Each section contains a list of eligible projects ranked in priority order, based on the authority in Sections 161.101 and 161.143, F.S., and the procedures outlined in Chapter 62B-36, Florida Administrative Code.
-Projects have been evaluated by the department, based on consistency with the Strategic Beach Management Plan, permitting status, readiness to proceed with the proposed funding phase and the appropriateness of the amount of funding requested.
+The Fixed Capital Outlay Local Government Funding Request is a prioritized list of beach erosion control projects developed annually based on funding requests submitted by local government sponsors.
+The document is organized into two sections: “Beach Restoration and Nourishment Projects” and “Inlet Sand Bypassing/Inlet Management Plan Implementation Projects.”
+Each section contains a list of eligible projects ranked in priority order, based on the authority in Sections 161.101 and 161.143, Florida Statutes, and the procedures outlined in Chapter 62B-36, Florida Administrative Code.
+Projects have been evaluated by the Department, based on consistency with the Strategic Beach Management Plan, permitting status, readiness to proceed with the proposed funding phase and the appropriateness of the amount of funding requested.